Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 never used it.
 He refused to learn to read notes.

-didn't believe that music was a proper vocation.
-His first pay for playing was ten cents worth of beer when he
+believe that music was a proper vocation.
+His first pay for playing was ten cents worth of beer when he would sit

-would sit in at John Rexach"s bar.
+in at John Rexach"s bar.
 The first real gig occurred around the age of fourteen and wearing knee pants.
+He played

-He played for a while with the family band called "The Silver Bell Band” but outgrew the group.
-He handled his
+for a while with the family band called "The Silver Bell Band” but outgrew the group.
+He handled his exit from the

 The Eagle Band with Willie "Bunk" Johnson proved to be a good move for Sidney around 1911.
 The other